Tūrangi: Tongariro power development

+Between 1967 and 1982 several hundred Italian hard-rock tunnellers came to Tūrangi to work on the Ministry of Works's Tongariro Power Development project, building tunnels and an underground power station.
+The men were contracted by Italian company Codelfa-Cogefar, which supplied accommodation in six camps near the works, medical services, a priest and Italian food and wine for the workers.
+Many of these men were from around Treviso in northern Italy where the company was based.
+Italian traditions such as a mass for Santa Barbara, patron saint of tunnellers and miners, were also acknowledged.
+When the project was completed some of the workers returned to Italy but others stayed in New Zealand.
+In 2017 a 50-year reunion for Codelfa-Cogefar employees was held in Turangi.

 A publicity pamphlet published by the Ministry of Works in 1969 described Tūrangi at that time as a pleasant and attractive town of 5000 people which offered a ‘balanced community life’.
 The pamphlet enumerated the town's amenities, shops, and services, such as its mall, schools, sports facilities, library, maternity hospital, parks, and, not least, its wide, grassy verges and kerbing.

 Following the completion of the project in the late 1970s, the Ministry of Works and other government departments began a process of selling assets within the Turangi township.

 Treaty settlement

 In 1989 Ngāti Tūrangitukua registered with the Waitangi Tribunal (Wai 84).
 The claim was heard under urgency between April and October 1994, and the Tribunal's Report was released in September 1995.

 The Tribunal found that the Crown had breached the principles of the Treaty of Waitangi in a number of ways: